 5. Supply and demand

 We need to ensure that the supply of eggs matches up with what consumers actually want and will pay for.
 Prices must remain reasonable for the Canadian families who rely on affordable eggs and count on choice at the store.
 For that reason, our steady, coordinated and cross-supply chain approach must be executed with the utmost respect for ensuring supply—both that there are no supply shortages and that there is no production of eggs for which there is no market.
 We’re going to ensure this transition works for farmers and works for Canadians.
 If you want to learn more about the transition process, you can read details by clicking here.
 We welcome any questions you have about the process.
-Leave a comment below, tweet us at @eggsoeufs or message us on Facebook at Get Cracking.
+Leave a comment below, tweet us at @eggsoeufs or message us on Facebook.